 - Improved Air Quality

 - Improved Water Supply and QualityProtection of Natural Ecosystems

-- Protection of Natural Ecosystems and Habitats
+- and Habitats

-Deduced Ecosystems

 - Reduced Fossil Fuel Reliance

 Co-Benefits (WA-4)

 Improved Water Supply and Quality

 Land use change will result in net GHG emissions over time due to the loss of stored carbon and sequestration potential.
 However, land use measures will help to reduce this net increase in annual GHG emissions by: 25 percent in 2030, and 88 percent in 2050.